bcwhite-code/brians-blueprints/self-building-spacex.md

 Instead of "bulk" heavy oil replacing petroleum gas, that stays but sulfur needs to be added.
-To do this, add a sulfur filter to the two loaders off the red warehouses **and to the requester chest** feeding the same belt (for cleaning up after crashed rockets).
+To do this, add a sulfur filter to the two blue loaders off the red warehouses and the two red loaders off the yellow warehouses (for cleaning up after crashed rockets).
 Also add a third rocket silo that transports enriched vulcanite to yet another pad in the bulk receiver.

 Nauvis will now be well supplied with both Cryonite and Vulcanite so it's time to go to space and build a "space mall" for all the things